Banknotes of the pound sterling: Series G

 In March 2018, the Treasury began a consultation looking at the potential withdrawal of the £50 note, as well as the one and two pence coins, on the basis that they are used significantly less than other denominations, with an additional rationale over the £50 note being the perception in the UK of its use in money laundering, tax evasion and other financial crime, despite the demand for it overseas.
 The Series F version was introduced in 2011, while its predecessor was in circulation for twenty years, so there was some consideration to withdrawing the £50 note entirely as a way of combatting tax evasion, and the fact that cash transactions using such a high value note are becoming increasingly rare.
 However, in October 2018 the Bank of England announced plans to introduce a Series G polymer £50 note, following the review by the government.
 The new £50 note is planned for introduction once the Series G £20 note featuring J. M. W. Turner is released.
 In July 2019, it was announced that the new note would feature computer pioneer Alan Turing, from a photograph taken by the Elliott & Fry photographic studio in 1951, a table of formulae from Turing's 1936 work On Computable Numbers, with an application to the Entscheidungsproblem, an image of the Automatic Computing Engine Pilot machine, technical drawings of the British bombe machine, the quote "This is only a foretaste of what is to come, and only the shadow of what is going to be" from an interview Turing gave to The Times on 11 June 1949, and a ticker tape showing Turing's date of birth in binary code.

+UK wildlife and birds

 Series H

-On 2 July 2025, The Bank of England launched a month-long consultation, with the possibility to replace historical figures with new features for the next design of Series H banknotes.
-The reported ideas include British birds, bridges, bangers and mash, nature, innovation, or key events in history.

-A first £100 note since 1945 could appear on the series.
+On 2 July 2025, the Bank of England launched a consultation intended to garner public views of what should appear on the next planned series of banknotes.
+This opened the possibility that the use of historical figures, the choice of whom for individual series has sometimes proven controversial, may be ended.
+Various subjects were suggested by the Bank, including architecture and landmarks; art, culture and sport; noteworthy events from British history; innovation; or nature, wildlife and birds or natural landscapes.
+The choice of retaining historical figures was also suggested.
+On 11 March 2026, The Bank of England announced that British wildlife and British birds would feature on new Bank of England notes, after 60% of respondents in the consultation supported the theme.
+A further public consultation will invite suggestions for the specific animals to be depicted.